Gallery of free git stats tools with screenshots & examples

 First question: What do you hope to do with the stats?

-Before choosing a git stat source, the right first question to ask is "How do I want to use these stats?"
-The four flavors of git stats vary by setup time and features, but a constant between them is that they are sourced from "commits" and "lines of code," which are dangerous sources to rely upon.
+Choosing the best source from the free git stats options below starts by asking "How do I want to use these stats?"
+The four git stat sources vary by setup time and features, but a constant between them is that they are sourced from "commits" and "lines of code," which are dangerous sources of truth to rely upon if you're hoping to gauge progress or make predictions. ☠️

-As is illustrated in this Lines of Code Breakdown, only about 5% of lines of code correspond to meaningful developer work.
+Lines of Code: As is illustrated in this Lines of Code Breakdown, only about 5% of lines of code correspond to meaningful developer work.
 There's a reason that conventional wisdom is so down on using lines of code.
+You definitely wouldn't want so much noise in a "progress" metric.

 1. Roll your own stats with git's command line options